Relative Riemann-Zariski spaces: Relative RZ spaces and the decomposition theorem

 Set $\gtX_{12}=\gtX_1\cap\gtX_2$ and $Y_{12}=Y_1\cap Y_2$.
-In the sequel, we will act as in Step 3 of the proof of \ref{approxtheor}, and the main difference is that we will use $Y_i$-blow ups instead of affine morphisms.
-For reader's convenience, we give a commutative diagram containing the main objects which were and will be introduced.
+In the sequel, we will act as in Step 3 of the proof of Theorem \ref{approxtheor}, and the main difference is that we will use $Y_i$-blow ups instead of affine morphisms.
+For reader's convenience, we provide a commutative diagram containing the main objects which were and will be introduced.